Aayzie/DiscordCodeSniper/README.md

 # Discord Code Sniper
- Automatically join a Jackbox/WTD room using a code from Discord
+ Automatically join a Jackbox/WTD room with a code from Discord immediately after it's posted.

  *thanks to mozeralla for the new name suggestion XD*